jnsp/nvim-config/README.md

 ln -s ~/projects/nvim-config/.tmux.conf ~/.tmux.conf
 ```

-This whole document is for me in the future. 😀
+This whole document is just for me in the future. 😀

 ## References